integrations/terraform-provider-github/website/docs/r/membership.html.markdown

 ## Import

-GitHub Membership can be imported using an id made up of `organization:username`, e.g.
+GitHub Membership can be imported using an ID made up of `organization:username`, e.g.

 ```
 $ terraform import github_membership.member hashicorp:someuser